DrInTech22/DevOps/kubernetes/Secrets/README.md

             secretName: my-secret
 ```
 The volumes field tells Kubernetes to mount the my-secret secret as a read-only file at /etc/my-secret in the container.
 The volumeMounts field tells Kubernetes to mount the my-secret volume in the container.
 Your application can then read the secrets from the file at /etc/my-secret.

+## Which is better? 'env' field or 'volume' field?
+- The 'env' field is used for data configurations that won't be constantly changed because environment variables in containers cannot be changed.
+- The 'volume' field is best used for ever-changing data configurations.
+It also works well for passing a larger amount of configuration data.